vargo-james/quick-test/README.md

-# Quick Tests
+# Quick Test

 This is a simple, lightweight test framework for C++ programs.
 It is called quick because you can start using it in about five minutes.
 I made it for myself because I do not like writing tests and I do not like reading documentation.
 So the use of any other test framework has two strikes against it right away.
 I made this as easy as possible to use because I knew that if I ever forgot how to use it, then I would probably never use it again.